MRzeczkowski/university_system/README.md

 ## For developers

+### Tooling

+Feel free to use `docker-compose.yaml` to quickly setup your local database server.

 ### Database setup

 This was developed with MSSQL like databases in mind, using Entity Framework, so please use `dotnet ef database update --context UniversityContext` to set everything up.